Helpful? Or not? We shouldn’t share genealogy guesses

 Please follow and like us:

-One thought on “Helpful?
+1 comments on “Helpful?
 Or not?
 We shouldn’t share genealogy guesses

 1. I know what you mean about ‘cringe’.
 It even happens with some genealogy speakers who are ‘high profile’.
 They speak confidently and sound convincing, but they make sweeping generalisations that are misleading.
 I wish they would explain that what they are saying only applies to a certain area.
 The fastest way to lose the respect of others is to imply that you are an expert on a specific topic when you are not.